 I always include it in our lists of fun gifts for RVers and outdoorsy people because a good game can make for some great memories.

-Oftentimes, you can get a glimpse of wildlife by walking or driving around national parks or state parks in the early mornings or just before sunset.
-You can check their websites or ask the rangers about where wildlife can be seen and they’ll give you tips.
+Oftentimes, you can get a glimpse of wildlife by walking or driving around the woods or the parks you’re visiting in the early mornings or just before sunset.

 Or you can wait at your campsite.
 Sometimes you get lucky and see them without looking for them, though.
 We once had a bear visit us and raid some of our stuff without warning!

-If there’s a nearby lake, don’t miss your chance to go canoeing or kayaking.
+If there’s a nearby lake or river, don’t miss your chance to go canoeing or kayaking.

 I love this option for inflatable and very durable kayaks.
 Our good friend owns one and he’s taken it on a 4-day portage with friends and it held up great.

 Go for a bike ride while you’re camping!
 Plan to bring your bike, or rent a bike at your campground.
 If you have kids along, this is a great activity.

 It’s also helpful to have your bikes along to get around the campground if you don’t want to drive your truck or motorhome to explore.

 If you want to go extreme, go mountain biking!
 We loved our mountain biking experience in Moab last year and hope to go back again soon.